optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 </div>
 <div class=rightcol>

+- First argument can be:
+    - `OptimizeResult`
-- First argument can be a `OptimizeResult`, path to log file or list/dict thereof
+    - path to log file
+    - list or dict thereof
+- Dictionary keys are used for legend

 </div>